TOP ROW: DR. JON LAPOOK, DR. WILLIAM FISHER, DEBORAH RUBIN, KATE LEAR, ANN MISIASZEK SARNOFF, DR. RUTH CROWE

 Ann Misiaszek Sarnoff

 Project Advisor.
-Ann has spent most of her career building businesses, brands and franchises in the media industry and is currently President, BBC Studios – Americas where she is responsible for driving growth and profits across the company’s diversified businesses.
-Ann sits on the boards of PayPal Holdings, Inc. and Georgetown University, and is Co-Chair of the New York Public Radio Digital Task Force and Vice Chair of the advisory board of the McDonough School of Business at Georgetown.
+Ann has spent most of her career building businesses, brands and franchises in the media industry and is currently Chair and CEO of Warner Bros.
+Ann sits on the boards of PayPal Holdings, Inc. and Georgetown University, and is Vice Chair of the advisory board of the McDonough School of Business at Georgetown.
 Ann is a graduate of Georgetown University and Harvard Business School.

 Dr. Ruth Crowe

 Content contributor and medical advisor to The Empathy Project.
 Dr. Crowe MD PhD is an Associate Professor of Medicine at NYU School of Medicine.
 As Director of Integrated Clinical Skills, she collaborates with the educator community in Undergraduate and Graduate Medical Education to develop high value curriculum and assessment to promote safe, high-value patient-centered care.
 Central to the mission is a commitment to promote effective communication skills through foundational experiences and continuous practice and feedback throughout training and clinical practice.

 Content contributor and medical advisor to The Empathy Project.
 Dr. Rabinowitz graduated from Harvard University and received her M.D. from Columbia College of Physicians and Surgeons where she was elected into AOA, and received the 2015 Michael P. Aranow Memorial Prize, awarded by the Columbia University Department of Medicine, “for best exemplifying the caring and humane qualities of the practicing physician.”
 She completed internship and residency in internal medicine at Columbia University and is currently a fellow in gastroenterology at Mount Sinai Hospital.